The Collision Engine

-Particles can only collide with polygon objects.
+Particles can only collide with polygon objects and splines.
 They will collide with ordinary polygon objects, Cinema 4D primitive objects, splines, Extrude and other C4D generator objects.
 They will not collide with generators such as Array or Cloner objects.
 If you want to collide with objects like that, you can do one of the following:

 - make the object editable (not always desirable, of course)

 - do a Current State to Object command on the generator and put the collider tag on the resulting polygon object (which you can make invisible if needed); remember also to do Connect and Delete on the polygon object if necessary, because generators such as the Cloner will produce several different polygon objects when made editable

-- add the Cloner to a Connect object and put the collider tag on the Connect object instead of the Cloner
+- make the Cloner a child of an xpJoin object and put the collider tag on the xpJoin object instead of the Cloner

 If you want to collide with an object in a Subdivision Surfaces (SDS) object, place the tag on the SDS object, not the child object of the SDS object.
 If you put the tag on the child object, you will still get collisions but with the original surface, not the smoothed surface generated by the SDS object.